 This post is also available in: Chinese (Traditional)

-With a long-standing legacy of alternative subculture movements and a constant re-branding of eco-retro-punk, Berlin presents itself as the ultimate signifier of alternative urban culture.
+With a long-standing legacy of alternative subculture movements and a constant re-branding of cultural identity, Berlin presents itself as the ultimate signifier of alternative urban culture.
 Collective community events such as the Hipster Olympiade and Mauerpark Bearpit Karaoke Show capture a sense of criticism on the commercial branding processes of cultural trends.
-But if you think Berlin is the only place in Germany where alternative urban living meets contemporary arts, think again.
-In Leipzig, just a few km south of Berlin, you can find resourceful and authentic urban-cultural developments.
+But if you think Berlin is the only place in Germany where this type of scene has developed, think again.
+In Leipzig, just a few km south of Berlin, a similar development can be observed, which some critics call the ‘Hypezig’ phenomena.

 Leipzig is the largest city region of the German federal state of Saxony, with about half a million inhabitants.
 As a popular university town, home to Johann S. Bach and church reformist Martin Luther, Leipzig has an extremely rich cultural heritage to build upon.

 After German Reunification, three investors from Western Germany bought a decommissioned cotton factory, turning it into a space that now houses more than 100 contemporary artists.
 Many of them are internationally acclaimed, most prominently Neo Rauch who is one of the lead figures of the New Leipzig School, an emerging movement of German artists.

 The Leipzig Baumwollspinnerei (in short ‘Spinnerei’), which is located in the west of Leipzig, accommodates a wealth of renowned galleries and workshops, including some of Germany’s most commercially renowned galleries: Galeries Kleindienst and Galerie Eigen+Art.
 This area provides an excellent professional infrastructure for commercially successful artists including a well-equipped art warehouse, exhibition space, framers and a bike repair store among others.